-The Benzinga Pro Calendar tool is a hidden gem inside the platform.
+Are you using the Benzinga Pro Calendar tool to its full potential?
 It’s more than just a Calendar, but a way to get a day-by-day overview of a ton of economic data and happenings, from options, to analyst ratings, to earnings, retail sales, and more.
+Get ready to strengthen your trading strategy by learning how to use the Benzinga Pro Calendar tool.

 How to Use the Benzinga Pro Calendar

 Open up a new workspace and select the Calendar tool.
-This tool can help you make a trade, but also help you find important information happening in the markets.
+This tool helps you find important information happening in the markets.

-While called the Calendar tool, it has much more than that.
+The Calendar tool offers more than just an overview of a stock calendar.
 The current Calendars on Benzinga Pro include:

 - Analyst Ratings – Calendar of analyst ratings.